Federal judge dismisses Trump campaign Pennsylvania lawsuit - KTVZ

 Federal judge dismisses Trump campaign Pennsylvania lawsuit

-A US District Court judge Saturday dismissed a lawsuit by the Trump campaign trying to invalidate millions of Pennsylvania mail-in votes.
+A US District Court judge Saturday dismissed a lawsuit by the Trump campaign trying to invalidate millions of Pennsylvania mail-in votes in a significant loss for the campaign.

+Though the case was always extremely unlikely to succeed, President Donald Trump’s backers and legal team — and particularly his personal attorney Rudy Giuliani — had pinned their hopes on the federal judge in Pennsylvania giving some credibility to their suspicions of fraud and entertaining Trump’s attempt to overturn the popular vote for President-elect Joe Biden.

+But Judge Matthew Brann, a longtime and well-known Republican in Pennsylvania, refused.

 “Plaintiffs ask this Court to disenfranchise almost seven million voters.
 This Court has been unable to find any case in which a plaintiff has sought such a drastic remedy in the contest of an election, in terms of the sheer volume of votes asked to be invalidated,” US District Court Judge Matthew Brann wrote Saturday.